Aberdeen Rovers F.C.: Later history

 The club entered the Scottish FA Cup twice more.
 In 1887–88, it received a bye to the second round, and was drawn to play Wanderers of Dundee (later Johnstone/Dundee Wanderers), with the choice of ground; the Rovers accepted an inducement from the Wanderers to switch the tie to Morgan Park.
 It may have been a mistake as Rovers lost 10–0, seven goals coming in the first half; the Rovers described as "a strong, heavy team" but lacking "combination" (teamwork).
 The next season, it was drawn away to Wanderers again, and decided to withdraw from the competition.
 The Rovers record of 0 goals for and 45 conceded in two ties, i.e. an average result of a 22.5 goals defeat per tie, means that the Rovers have the worst Scottish FA Cup record of any team.

 The club was a founder member of the Aberdeenshire and District Football Association and played in the first Aberdeenshire Cup in 1887–88, reaching the semi-finals; the first round tie at Port Elphinstone saw the club's first and biggest competitive win, scoring six in the first half and winning 10–1.
 In 1888–89 it reached the third round, losing 4–0 to Orion.

 Although the club was exempted to the third round for the following year's competition, and given a bye into the fourth, the club appears to have dissolved before being able to participate.
 At the start of the 1890–91 season, the club was struck off the Scottish Football Association membership list.

 Colours

 The club originally played in blue shirts and white shorts, and wore white shirts from 1888.

+Ground

+The club played at the Recreation Grounds, a mile from Aberdeen railway station - Aberdeen F.C.
+(1881) and Bon Accord also used the same grounds, but both had pitches nearer the station.